1,000+ Opportunities

 Save a search for “Minnesota Department of Commerce” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Municipal electric utilities, electric cooperatives, and other eligible entities in Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: Municipal electric utilities, electric cooperatives, and other eligible entities in Minnesota.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program